Gaussian complex zeros on the hole event: the emergence of a forbidden region: Modified energy problems

-The proofs that these measures are the minimizers of the functional $\funccontparam{\alpha}{\nu}$ over the set $\calM_{p}$ are very similar to the case $p<1$, and are left to the reader.
+The proofs that the measures above are the minimizers of the functional $\funccontparam{\alpha}{\nu}$ over the set $\calM_{p}$ are very similar to the case $p<1$, and are left to the reader.
 A straightforward computation gives